zer0Kerbal/SpecialPartsDivision/docs/ManualInstallation.md

 ### If Downloaded from SpaceDock / GitHub / other

-To install, place the GameData folder inside your Kerbal Space Program folder:
+To install, place the `GameData` folder inside your Kerbal Space Program folder:

-* **REMOVE ANY OLD VERSIONS OF THE PRODUCT BEFORE INSTALLING**, including any other fork:
+* **REMOVE ANY OLD VERSIONS OF THE PRODUCT BEFORE INSTALLING**
   * Delete `<KSP_ROOT>/GameData/KlockheedMartian/SpecialPartsDivision`
 * Extract the package's `GameData` folder into your KSP's root folder as follows:
   * `<PACKAGE>/GameData` --> `<KSP_ROOT>`